-In January 2000 the Inland Revenue announced that the general approach would be to set the official rate in advance for the whole of the following tax year, in order to lower the regulatory burden on employers.
+In January 2000, the Inland Revenue announced that the general approach would be to set the official rate in advance for the whole of the following tax year to lower the regulatory burden on employers.
 This policy is reviewed if during a tax year interest rates fall significantly, to ensure that employees are not overtaxed on this benefit.

-For example, in the autumn of 2001 there were successive reductions in interest rates and, rather than waiting until 6 April 2002, with effect from 6 January 2002 the official rate was reduced to 5.00%.
-The average official rate for 2001/02 was 5.94%.
+For example, in the autumn of 2001 there were successive reductions in interest rates and, rather than waiting until 6 April 2002, from 6 January 2002 the official rate was reduced to 5.00%.
+The average official rate for the tax year 2001 to 2002 was 5.94%.